int0thewind/Vocabulary-Flashcard/README.md

 Install Firebase CLI.
 [Link](https://firebase.google.com/docs/cli).

+Java Runtime Environment (JRE) is required by Firebase emulators.
+Install it from [Java](www.java.com)

 ## Development

 Firebase would be in emulator mode if not in production.
 Both commands should be executed to run the app locally: